castor-data-binding/castor-jdo/src/site/markdown/support/contributing.md

-# Contributing to Castor
+# Contributing to Castor JDO

 ## Introduction

-The Castor project is an open source project hosted at [github](github.com/castor-data-binding) and it is released under a very open license.
+The Castor JDO project is an open source project hosted at [Github](github.com/castor-data-binding/castor-jdo) and it is released under a very open license.
 This means there are many ways to contribute to the project by e.g. coding, documenting, answering questions on the mailing lists,